 ❤︎ Take the fast boat from Rhodes to Symi Island!

-Where to Stay Solo in Symi
+Where to Stay In Symi

 Corfu Island

 Corfu (Kerkyra in Greek) is located on the far northwest coast of mainland Greece!
 You can fly directly into Corfu and then island hop from there.
-If you fly into Corfu and are traveling with only a small carry-on, you can walk from the airport to the old town of Corfu.
-Learn more about your solo trip to Corfu here.

 📍 Grab a FREE GOOGLE MAP of my favorite locations in Corfu!

-Things To Do Solo In Corfu
+Things To Do In Corfu

 - Explore Corfu Town on a guided walking tour and local food tastings.